If you continue without changing your settings, we’ll assume you’re happy to receive all cookies from the BMA website. Find out more about cookies

 Our websites sometimes integrate with other companies’ sites.
 For example, we integrate with social networking sites such as Twitter and Facebook, to make it easier for you to share what you have read.
 These sites place their own cookies on your browser as a result of us including their icons and ‘like’ or ‘share’ buttons on our sites.

-Bethan Roberts is a salaried GP at HMP Cardiff and a representative on the GPC GP trainees subcommittee and chair of the BMA forensic and secure environments committee.
+Bethan Roberts is a salaried GP at HMP Cardiff and a representative for GPC UK and GPC Wales and chair of the BMA forensic and secure environments committee.

 I work as a GP at Her Majesty’s Prison, Cardiff.
 Prior to GP training, I worked as a locum in forensic psychiatry at HMP Wandsworth and knew I wanted to work behind bars again once I qualified as a GP.